×

 By Market Type: Spot Market (Largest) vs. Forward Market (Fastest-Growing)

-Spot Market (Dominant) vs. Options Market (Emerging)
+Spot Market (Dominant) vs. Forward Market (Emerging)

-Exchange-based Trading (Dominant) vs. Automated Trading (Emerging)
+Exchange-based Trading (Dominant) vs. Over-the-Counter Trading (Emerging)

-Traders (Dominant) vs. Brokers (Emerging)
+Producers (Dominant) vs. Traders (Emerging)

-Market Regulations (Dominant) vs. Compliance Standards (Emerging)
+Market Regulations (Dominant) vs. Reporting Requirements (Emerging)

 Get more detailed insights about Electricity Trading Market